Mihaloğlu Ali Bey: Career

 Mihaloğlu Ali Bey, whose next task was to capture Vlad and kill him, trapped Vlad and his men with 300 Raiders under her command.
-Vlad's head was cut with his own sword and sent to Istanbul to Fatih Sultan Mehmet.

 In 1476 Ali was joined by his brother Skender Pasha as he departed from Smederevo and crossed the Danube ahead of 5,000 spahis making a second attempt to reach Temesvár.
 He was confronted by the Hungarian nobility at Pančevo.
 He suffered an utter defeat and barely escaped in a small boat.
 The Hungarians chased him into the valley on the opposite bank of the Nadela where they liberated all the previously captured Hungarian prisoners and also took 250 Ottoman captives.

 In 1478 he joined Ömer Bey Turahanoğlu when he attacked Venetian possessions.

 In 1479 Ali Bey launched his biggest attack on the Kingdom of Hungary.
 He led his army over the Szászsebes region, pillaged Gyulafehérvár, but was stopped by Pál Kinizsi in the Battle of Breadfield.

 By the end of 1492 Wallachian voivode Vlad Călugărul had already warned the Hungarians of a possible Ottoman offensive from Transylvania.
 In an attempt to dispose the pro-Hungarian voivode, Bayezid II marched through Wallachia to enter into Hungary.
 They passed through the Rotenturm Pass and turned towards inner Transylvania along the Olt River.
 At the time the region lacked a legitimate voivode, but the vice-voivode Stephen Telegdi took up arms and blocked the passage to face the unaware Ottomans on their way back.
 They managed to retake the plunder and captives and caused the Ottoman forces heavy losses (a couple of thousand casualties).
 However, after the death of his father Vlad, pro-Ottoman Radu IV the Great replaced him in 1495.

 Legacy

 Some historians believed that the epic figure of Alija Đerđelez was inspired by Ali Bey Mihaloglu.

 Mihaloğlu's katib Prizrenli Suzi Çelebi that accompanied him in his battles wrote Gazavatnam Mihaloğlu, a 15,000 line epic poem from which 2,000 survived.
 Although the poem was intended to be an epic military chronicle, Çelebi infused it with florid language in order to make it as attractive as a lyric one.

+Odds are Mihaloglu inspiried American author Robert E. Howard in naming the main antagonist of his story The Shadow of the Vulture Mikhal Oglu despite the story happening 20 years after the historical character's death.